Harmonic Mean Calculator

 Correction Examples

 • Dataset {1, 10, 100}: Arithmetic Mean = 37.
 Harmonic Mean ≈ 2.7.
+The small value '1' has a strong pull.

 • Dataset {10, 100, 1000}: Arithmetic Mean = 370.
 Harmonic Mean ≈ 27.3.
+Still the smallest mean, but less skewed than the first example.

 Mathematical Derivation and Properties

-• Relationship to other Pythagorean means.
+• The formula in relation to other Pythagorean means.

-• The formula for weighted harmonic mean.
+• The concept of the weighted harmonic mean.

 Pythagorean Means Inequality